 In this article, I will help you determine what you will pay to get an app for your business developed.
-Both App store and Play Store have more than 2 million apps each.
+Both App Store and Play Store have more than 2 million apps each.
 Both app stores grow by 300 apps per day, and their future looks even brighter.
-Therefore mobile economy is increasing steadily and shows no signs of stopping.
+Therefore the mobile economy is increasing steadily and shows no signs of stopping.

 So, if you have thought about an app for your business, the key question you probably have right now is “how much does it cost to make an app?”
-I have researched multiple resources ranging from app surveys, app companies reports and provided a summarized article.
+I have researched multiple resources ranging from app surveys, app companies reports, and provided a summarized article.

 Without further ado, let me mention that app prices are hard to estimate and varies from $10,000 to $240,000.
 Small apps with simple features might cost between $10,000 and $50,000.
 Studies of Clutch and Outsystems confirm this wide range of potential project cost from $5,000 to $500,000+ and a timeline of 1 to 9+ months.
 Goodfirm’s research indicates that the cost to make an app of a complex functionality is around $70,000 - $100,000 and the app with minimum feature-set - $40,000 to $60,000.

 The wide range of app prices is due to multiple factors at play.
-Different developer rates and location, number and complexity of project features, time for development, design uniqueness, costs on marketing and so on impact the cost of making a mobile application.
+Different developer rates and location, number and complexity of project features, time for development, design uniqueness, costs on marketing, and so on the impact the cost of making a mobile application.
 The following factors affect the price of making mobile applications.

 - The type of application (native, hybrid, mobile game, business, social networking, lifestyle. etc.)

 - The platforms (iOS, Android, Windows Phone, etc.)

 - The app design (basic, individual, custom)

 - Features & infrastructure.